 - R v Emery (2016) – Carbon credits boiler room fraud.

-- Operation Hornet (2015-6) – Retained by large financial institution to advise on legal professional privilege in £245m criminal fraud prosecution.
+- Operation Hornet (2015-6) – Retained by financial institution to advise on LPP in £245m criminal fraud investigation.

 - Operation Airbrick (2015) – Company director acquitted after seven week trial of £14 million money laundering allegations in the under bond alcohol trading industry.